enqueuezero/site/content/markdown-parser.md

 ### Parse

 When programming from scratch, it's wise to start from small.
-So let's just pickup the very feature only - converting `# Header` into `<h1>Header</h1>`.
-We start from defining a token type and a token object, as you might also do by yourself in any programming language.
+So let's pick up the very feature only - converting `# Header` into `<h1>Header</h1>`.
+We start from defining a token type and a token value, as you might also do by yourself in any programming language.

 Below are some essential definitions for the code we'll write to work.

-* We defines a `Header` container object for storing header level and its content.
+* We define a `Header` container object for storing header level and its content.
-* We defines an enum `MarkdownTokenType` which has only one choice - `Header`.
+* We define an enum `MarkdownTokenType` which has only one choice - `Header`.
-* We also defines a reference `MarkdownTokenRef` as wrapper for the token.
+* We also define a reference `MarkdownTokenRef` as a wrapper for the token.

 ```nim
 type